Trading

 General Non-Specialised Wholesale Trade Trading License in Dubai

 Dubai's position as a global trade corridor processed over AED 2 trillion in non-oil foreign trade in 2023, making it one of the most lucrative environments in the world for wholesale traders seeking scale and reach.
-A General Non-Specialised Wholesale Trade licence (Activity Code 4690) at Dubai South Business Hub Free Zone gives entrepreneurs and established businesses a single, flexible permit to wholesale a broad range of goods across the UAE, the GCC, and international markets.
+A General Non-Specialised Wholesale Trade license (Activity Code 4690) at Dubai South Business Hub Free Zone gives entrepreneurs and established businesses a single, flexible permit to wholesale a broad range of goods across the UAE, the GCC, and international markets.

 Key Stats at a Glance